Fellowship of the Masai - Family Adventure

 - In the afternoon, you will enjoy a game drive around the shore of the lake, and look for the white rhinos that can usually be found around the shores.

 Day 3-4: Lake Naivasha

 Meals included: 1 breakfast, 1 lunch, 1 dinner

 - You will ecounter friendly locals on a village visit before reaching Lake Naivasha today - a birdwatcher's paradise, with floating islands of papyrus reeds.

-- You will spend the night in simply but neatly furnished cottages by the lake and explore this beautiful area in your own time.
+- Spend the next two nights in simply but neatly furnished Cottages by the lake and explore this beautiful area independently.

 Day 5: Loita Hills